AspenJames/dsc-1-01-08-your-first-data-science-project-lab/README.md

 * df.info()
     * Returns column names and details about each column
 * df.columns
     * Return column names.
 Note that there is no parentheses for this.
-This is becuase this is an attribute as opposed to a method
+This is because this is an attribute as opposed to a method

 ```python